Input Controls

 filePicker

 Allows users to upload one or more files.
-Supports the accept
+Supports the accept, multiple, and limit parameters.

 Example